Waterfall terminology

 Cascade

 A type of waterfall that flows down a rock face with many jumps.
 The slope is usually close to 45%.
 More consistent and defined jumps are commonly referred to as a staircase or tiered falls.
-Most cascade falls in NY are due to bedrock of soft shale stone.
+Several waterfalls across New York can be considered cascades, the “jumps” can either be large, like with Chittenango Falls, or small, like with Buttermilk Falls.

 Cataract